Why 2FA is a login requirement

 Why is 2FA required?

-- Your Text-Em-All account holds valuable information—contacts, message history, billing details.
+- Your Text-Em-All account holds valuable information: contacts, message history, and billing details.

-- If your account is compromised, bad actors can send unwanted messages.
-This puts your registration and account at risk.
+- If your account is compromised, bad actors can send unwanted messages, which puts your registration and account at risk.

 - Passwords alone can be compromised.
-Requiring two factors (something you know and something you have—your email) helps prevent unauthorized access.
+Requiring two factors (something you know, plus something you have like your email or phone) helps prevent unauthorized access.

 - Mandatory 2FA reflects our commitment to responsible and secure communication.

-Ensure your account's email is current and accessible:
+Make sure your account email and phone number are current and accessible:

-- Enter the email you want to use for receiving 2FA codes
+- Enter the email address and phone number you want to use for receiving 2FA codes

 - Click Save